-In 1906 Hope became the first black President of Morehouse University and then the President of Atlanta University in 1929 when Morehouse merged with it.
+Hope was the first black president of both Atlanta Baptist College/Morehouse (1906) and Atlanta University (1929).
 His presidency at each institution signaled a shift from white-led to black-led institutions.
-Hope remained President of Atlanta University until his death in 1936.
+At Atlanta University, he created an academic consortium–along with Morehouse College and Spelman College–that is now known as the Atlantic University Center Consortium.
+Hope remained president of Atlanta University until his death in 1936.
 He strove to create a university that would prepare young black men and women for the civil rights struggle awaiting them.
 He was largely successful.
-As the student population continued to grow, leading scholars were hired and Atlanta University developed a reputation for exceptional research and teaching.
+As the student population continued to grow, leading scholars were hired, and Atlanta University developed a reputation for exceptional research and teaching.

-Throughout his entire life, Hope walked a fine line between WEB DuBois’ radical and militant theory and Booker T. Washington’s accommodation theory.
+Throughout his life, Hope walked a fine line between WEB DuBois’ radical and confrontational approach and Booker T. Washington’s accommodationist approach.
 By supporting higher education, Hope went against Washington’s belief in vocational education exclusively for African Americans.
-Hope also joined DuBois and William Trotter at the second meeting of the Niagara Movement in 1906.
+Hope joined DuBois and William Trotter at the second meeting of the Niagara Movement in 1906.
 Later he was involved in the National Association for the Advancement of Colored People (NAACP) by helping to spread it in the South and advocating the issue of higher education at meetings.
 Nonetheless, Hope was also a supporter of the YMCA, the Atlanta Anti-Tuberculosis Association, and the National Association of Teachers in Colored Schools, all of which accepted racial segregation.
 He was also on the executive committee of the more conservative National Urban League which was inspired in part by Booker T. Washington’s leadership philosophy.
-Hope was a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities.
+Hope was a member of both Sigma Pi Phi and Alpha Phi Alpha Fraternity.

-Eventually Hope lessened his involvement in the NAACP and other organizations in order to focus on his presidency at Atlanta University.
-He died on February 20, 1936, in Atlanta due to pneumonia and was buried at Clark Atlanta University.
+Eventually, Hope lessened his involvement in the NAACP and other organizations in order to focus on his presidency at Atlanta University.
+He died from pneumonia on February 20, 1936, in Atlanta and was buried at Clark Atlanta University.
 He was 67 at the time of his death.